dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 ![](quaternion_matrix.png)

-The matrix representation has the rules of multiplicaiton built in.
+The matrix representation has the rules of multiplication built in.
 Because it is a matrix, it also has addition and what is necessary to invert the matrix.
 The inverse of this matrix is the transpose of the matrix which always necessarily exists divided by the norm of the matrix which is the sum of the